casaar97/D3JS-SpainCovidMap-V2/Readme.md

 # Steps

-Altough the version 1.0 of the map is very similar, I will explain everything from the scratch just to make sure that you understand everything.
+Although the version 1.0 of the map is very similar, I will explain everything from the scratch just to make sure that you understand everything.

 The first thing you have to do is to create a project folder containing the following files and directories: